seer9/atlas-higher_level_programming/javascript-web_jquery/README.md

-In this project ill be using jquery.
+In this project ill be using jquery and learning DOM manipulation with JavaScript.